 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-The most common crystals found inside a geode are quartz and its purple variety amethyst.
+The most common crystals inside a geode are quartz and its purple variety, amethyst.
 Less common are calcite, aragonite, celestine.
-Rare crystals of hematite, magnetite, pyrite, millerite, baryte, and rhodochrosite can be also found and are highly praised by professional mineral collectors.
+Rare hematite, magnetite, pyrite, millerite, baryte, and rhodochrosite crystals can also be found and are highly sought-after by professional mineral collectors.

 Do you want to know how did the crystals get into the geode?
-Keep reading and you will be surprised what is similar between bubbles in a glass of champagne and geode formation.
+Keep reading; you will be surprised at the similarities between bubbles in a glass of champagne and geode formation.

-If you are interested in checking out beautiful geode rocks you can find them by clicking here (Amazon link).
+If you want to check out beautiful geode rocks, you can find them by clicking here (Amazon link).

 What Types of Crystals are Found in Geodes

 Geodes are a generous source of different types of crystals.
-Minerals in geodes can be found in different appearances: in form of well-formed crystals with even facets which form beautiful scintillating druses, and in form of bands, layers, or crusts.
-The most common crystals you can find in geodes are quartz, amethyst, celestite, calcite, and selenite.
+Minerals in geodes can be found in other appearances: well-formed crystals with even facets that form beautiful scintillating druses and in the form of bands, layers, or crusts.
+The most common crystals in geodes are quartz, amethyst, celestite, calcite, and selenite.

 Quartz Crystal

-No doubt, the most common crystal found in geode is colorless quartz and amethyst (a vivid purple variety of quartz).
-They both tend to be geodes found in crystallized lava and connected to volcano activity.
-Quartz geodes usually display perfect scintillating druse of transparent perfectly formed crystals.
+No doubt, the most common crystals found in geode are colorless quartz and amethyst (a vivid purple variety of quartz).
+Both are geodes found in crystallized lava and connected to volcano activity.
+Quartz geodes usually display a perfect scintillating druse of perfectly formed transparent crystals.

 Amethyst Crystal

-Amethyst geodes are so popular that sometimes are sold in an unopened state in a Break-your-own geodes kit (Amazon link) together with a hammer.
-The person should feel him/herself as a mineral hunter and discover how beautiful a geode is with his own hands.
+Amethyst geodes are so popular that they are sometimes sold in an unopened state in a Break-your-own geodes kit (Amazon link) with a hammer.
+The person should feel him/herself as a mineral hunter and discover how beautiful a geode is with his/her hands.

 Celestine Crystal

 Another beautiful crystal found in geodes is Celestine.
 Its appealing light-blue color cannot leave you indifferent.
-Celestine is a strontium sulfate, so you will get not only a good-looking sample but also an intriguing chemical composition.
+Celestine is a strontium sulfate, so you will get a good-looking sample and an intriguing chemical composition.

 Calcite Crystal

-Well-formed calcite crystals can be also found in geodes.
-They look quite similar to transparent quartz, however, they have slightly different forms of facets and definitely, and calcite’s hardness is lower than quartz.
+Well-formed calcite crystals can also be found in geodes.
+They look quite similar to transparent quartz; however, they have slightly different forms of facets, and calcite’s hardness is lower than quartz’s.
 Calcite looks nice in geodes and brings up feelings of an ice cave in your hands.

 Selenite Crystal

 The biggest geode in the world – The Pulpí Geode in Spain is composed of giant (2 meters long) crystals of selenite).
 The rugby ball-shaped geode occupies a space of 10.7m2 (8m long, 1.8m wide, 1.7m average high).
-It is the only place in the world where you can get inside a giant geode.
+It is the only place in the world to get inside a giant geode.

-TIP: The value of a geode mostly depends on the worth of what is inside of it.
-Check out the main factors of geodes value in the article below:
+TIP: The value of a geode mostly depends on the worth of what is inside it.
+Check out the main factors of geode value in the article below:

 The Value of Geodes: Are They Worth Anything?